daneholmes/MTG4WP/readme.md

 ## Contact

 For support, please [open an issue](https://github.com/daneholmes/MTG4WP/issues) on the GitHub repository.
-Or connect with me on [daneholmes.com](http://daneholmes.com/contact/).